lokeshcl/aetna-rag/README.md

             ** Optionally, print the source documents

 ### 5. requirements.txt
-This file lists all the Python packages your project depends on.
+This file lists all the Python packages the project depends on.

 ### 6. .gitignore
-This file tells Git which files and directories to ignore when committing to your repository.
+This file tells Git which files and directories to ignore when committing to the repository.
 This is crucial for security (not committing API keys) and cleanliness (not committing generated data).

 ### 7. .env (Create manually, do NOT commit to Git)
 Created a file named .env in the root of rag-chatbot directory.
 Added  OpenAI API key and Cohere API key

 ### 8. README.md
-This file will serve as your project's documentation.
+This file will serve as the project's documentation.

 ## Setup Instructions